 The information on this page is provided to help teachers prepare for the show and provide post-show discussion points and follow-up activities that support Common Core State Standards.

-- Read at least one of the Act!vated folktales with the students.
-Stories are also available in audio format.
+Read and/or listen to one or more of the folktales with the students.

 - Throughout the performance students will be applying listening and observation skills to recall and interpret information.

 - As a member of the audience they will respond to the speaker with encouraging nonverbal communication (e.g., sitting still and watching the speaker).

 - They will develop an understanding of story sequence.

 - They will see that literature represents different cultures and traditions.

 - They will learn new vocabulary and possibly some foreign words.